alexis-menendez/Inner-Orbit/project-instructions/file-structure.md

 │
 ├── .github/                    # GitHub Actions CI/CD
 │   └── workflows/              # e.g., deploy.yml
-│
+|
+├── scripts                     # Scripts for deployment and other tasks │   └── render-build.sh         # Script to build app when deploying on render │
-├── package.json                # Root-level package.json (the one with "dev" script hat calls the client and server) ├── .env                        # Environment variables (ignored by git) ├── .gitignore
+├── package.json                # Root-level package.json (the one with "dev" script hat calls the client and server) ├── .env                        # Environment variables (ignored by git) ├── .gitattributes
+├── .gitignore
 ├── README.md
 └── LICENSE                     # (Optional) License file